A search for extensible low-WAFOM point sets: Conclusions

 \section{Conclusions}

-We propose a random search algorithm for extensible low-WAFOM point sets in terms of digital nets.
-The key of our algorithm is to determine the columns of generating matrices inductively.
-For this, we also introduce a lookup-table method to compute WAFOM faster.
-The obtained point sets have almost the same level of accuracy as compared with Matsumoto--Saito--Matoba non-extensible point sets for numerical integration, and are competitive with Niederreiter--Xing sequences for some low-dimensional and smooth functions.
-However, our experimental results imply that our simple random searches have limitations in the cases of high-dimensional or non-smooth functions.
-Thus, a more effective method in these cases is left for future work.
+We have proposed a random search algorithm for extensible low-WAFOM point sets in terms of digital nets.
+The key to our algorithm is determining the columns of generating matrices, inductively.
+We also introduce a lookup-table method to compute WAFOM faster.
+The point sets obtained have almost the same level of accuracy as Matsumoto--Saito--Matoba non-extensible point sets for numerical integration, and are comparable with (or even slightly superior to) Niederreiter--Xing sequences for some low-dimensional functions with high smoothness.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-The first author was partially supported by Grant-in-Aid for JSPS Fellows 24$\cdot$7985.
-The second author was partially supported by the Leading Graduate Course for Frontiers of Mathematical Sciences and Physics (FMSP) at the University of Tokyo.
+In an earlier version of this paper, Mr.\ Ryuichi Ohori checked the code in C written by the author, in particular for the correctness of the WAFOM values in Section~\ref{sec:extensible low-WAFOM point sets}, and gave the author invaluable comments to improve the presentation.
+The author thanks him for his help.